kravishan/Helsinki-city-bike-app/README.md

 #### Additional Features

 - Endpoints to store new journey data or new bicycle stations.
-- Running backend in Docker or Cloud.
+- Running backend in Cloud.
 - Implementing E2E tests.
 - Create UI for adding journeys or bicycle stations.